Welcome to the Plymouth Historical Society

 Some of the assemblers included Bamford Cheese Co., Barber Cheese Co., Blanke Cheese Co., Brookshire Cheese Co., Conover Cheese Co., Dairy State Storage, Davis Cheese Co., and Plymouth Cheese Co.
 Processers included Pabst-Ett Co. and Kraft Phenix Co. (maker of Philadelphia Cream Cheese), which later became Kraft (maker of the celebrated “Kraft Loaf Cheese”), Borden’s, and Lakeshire-Marty, a division of Borden’s.

 Pabst-Ett has an interesting history.
-Kraft bought the Sheboygan Cheese Co. and moved its operations to Plymouth.
 During prohibition the Pabst Brewery produced cheese in its Milwaukee plant.
-After prohibition they moved their cheese making equipment to Plymouth and Kraft opened the Pabst-Ett Co. in 1933.
+After prohibition they resumed beer production and moved their cheese making equipment to Plymouth.
+Meanwhile Kraft bought the Sheboygan Cheese Co. and moved its operations to Plymouth.
+Kraft opened the Pabst-Ett Co. in 1933.
 A combination of Pabst, the Sheboygan Cheese Co., and Kraft.

 During the 1930’s and 40’s the population of Plymouth was 4,400.
 1,000 of those citizens were employed in the cheese industry.
 In the 1930’s employees worked 12-hour days or longer and 10-hour days on Saturdays.
 Men earned a starting salary of 35 cents an hour while women earned 30 cents.
 Women who worked at Lakeshire-Marty were not allowed to work once they married.